dhui808/spring-snippets/di.md

 	Spring won't scan the classess annotated with custom annotations.
 One can add @Service, @Component, etc., to make those classes the DI target.

+### Circular dependency
+	If Service1 and Service2 depends on each other, we can have constructor dependency injection for Service1 - for example use Lombok @AllArgsConstructor.
+For Service2, use set dependency injection:
+	@Service
+	public class Service2 {
+		private Service1 service1;

+		@Autowired
+		public setService1(Service1 service1) {
+			this.service1 = service1;
+		}
+	}